mlsyscourse/assignment3/README.md

 The maximum `num_nodes` you can set is 8.
 Now you can try different combinations and check out the logged training information.

+Note that we will not grade this part, but we highly recommend you to try different configurations to get a better understanding of different approaches in terms of communication/peak-memory trade-offs in distributed training.

 ### How to Submit Your Homework (Important!)

 We will be using the auto-grading feature in autolab to score your submission for this assignment, so please follow the instructions